-COs Course Outcome Cognitive Level CO1 Understand the weaving and ceramic technology of ancient Tamil people nature.
+E OUTCOMES: Cognitive Level At the en d of the course, the students will be able to: Level CO1 Understand the weaving and ceramic technology of ancient Tamil People nature.
 Understand CO2 Comprehend the construction technology, building materials in sangam Period and case studies.
 Understand CO3 Infer the metal process, coin and beads manufacturing with relevant archeological evidence Understand CO4 Realize the agriculture methods, irrigation technology and pearl diving.
-CO5 Apply the knowledge of scientific Tamil and Tamil computing.
+Understand CO5 Apply the knowledge of scientific Tamil and Tamil computing.
 Apply